 There are two ways you might decide to review your edited manuscript:

 - Look at every tracked change individually and decide whether to accept or reject it while addressing any comments and deleting the comment balloons as you go.

-*As I’ve said previously, at Liminal Pages I’ll provide you with a document set up this way.
-Alternatively, you could save a new copy of your file and accept all the changes in the copied document – don’t do this to the original, otherwise you may never get those markups back!
+*As I’ve said previously, if you choose me as your editor, I’ll provide you with a document set up this way.
+Alternatively, you could save a new copy of your file and accept all the changes in the copied document.
+Don’t do this to the original, otherwise you may never get those markups back!

 Sometimes, too, when there’s too much markup or too many comments to fit along the right-hand side of the page, a little ellipsis (…) will appear next to some balloons to show that there’s more information, just not enough room to show it.
 You can click on the ellipsis to see the rest of the balloon text, which will appear in a new separate reviewing panel.
-Really, you only want to be dealing with this if absolutely necessary because it’s such a pain, so following method two above really can make it easier on yourself!
+Really, you only want to be dealing with this if absolutely necessary because it’s such a pain (and will slow down your computer), so following method two above really can make it easier on yourself!

 If you only have one document to work with, I recommend you make a copy before you start accepting or rejecting changes.
 So that you’re left with a clean final draft, make sure you’re viewing No Markup, all changes have been accepted or rejected, and all comment balloons have been deleted.
 Voila, you have your final draft.